 It became apparent that support for baseball at State had easily out-grown its cozy Dudy Noble Field facility.
 Two years after that magical ‘85 season Mississippi State unveiled a dramatic advancement for its baseball facilities — an impressive $3.5 million project that would give MSU the biggest baseball stadium in the league.

-The new facility at Dudy Noble Field, built in less than nine months, featured an impressive concrete grandstand structure with 3,700 maroon theater-style seats, a spacious elevated press box, and rest room, ticket, souvenir and concession-vending facilities.
-The team clubhouse included a spacious 40-locker dressing room and team area.
-A pair of 1,500-seat bleachers that once overlooked the end zones at Scott Field, the home of MSU's football Bulldogs, were refurbished and installed along the foul lines, raising seating capacity at Dudy Noble Field to 6,700.
-The facility was later chosen by Sports Illustrated as the best play to watch college baseball, and it helped ignite a drive to update baseball facilities throughout the SEC and beyond.
+The new facility at Dudy Noble Field, built in less than nine months, featured an impressive concrete grandstand structure with 3,700 maroon theater-style seats, a spacious elevated press box, restrooms, ticket, souvenir and concession-vending facilities.
+The team clubhouse featured a spacious 40-locker dressing room and team area.
+A pair of 1,500-seat bleachers that once overlooked the end zones at Scott Field, the home of MSU’s football Bulldogs, were refurbished and installed along the foul lines, raising seating capacity at Dudy Noble Field to 6,700.
+The facility was later chosen by Sports Illustrated as the best place to watch college baseball, and it helped ignite a drive to update baseball facilities throughout the SEC and beyond.

 The expanded capacity at the stadium also triggered an increase in MSU’s annual baseball season ticket base to more than 5,600, virtually assuring Mississippi State’s place among national leaders in college baseball attendance every year.

 A second permanent concession stand was added in 1989, and a year later, the cinder warning track at the outfield fence was extended to completely encircle the playing field.
 That project, along with the installation of a six-foot high padded outfield fence, was made possible by a donation by former MSU All-American and Major League standout Will Clark.